anand1982/MV2TA2Net-MDC4Net-TA-2/README.md

 If you use this code, please cite:

-Author Name, "Lightweight Attention-Enhanced Convolutional Learning Framework for Multi-Class Plant Disease Classification Across Diverse Crops", submitted to Pattern Analysis and Applications.
+Anand Kumar Jain and Neeta Nain, "Lightweight Attention-Enhanced Convolutional Learning Framework for Multi-Class Plant Disease Classification Across Diverse Crops", submitted to Pattern Analysis and Applications.

 ---